-We expect to receive net proceeds of approximately \$85.6 million from the sale of 4,000,000 common units offered by this prospectus supplement, after deducting underwriting discounts and estimated offering expenses payable by us.
-If the underwriters exercise their option to purchase 600,000 additional common units in full, we expect to receive additional net proceeds of approximately \$12.9 million.
-We will use the net proceeds from this offering (and the net proceeds from any exercise of the underwriters' option to purchase additional common units) to repay outstanding indebtedness under our revolving working capital credit facility and our revolving acquisition credit facility.

-Amounts repaid under our revolving credit facilities may be reborrowed from time to time for acquisitions, growth capital expenditures, working capital needs and other general partnership purposes.
-At March 23, 2009, debt incurred under our revolving credit facilities was approximately \$115.3 million and was used primarily to finance acquisitions and capital expenditures made in connection with our internal growth projects related to our midstream assets and for working capital requirements.
-As of March 23, 2009, interest on borrowings under our revolving credit facilities had a weighted average interest rate of approximately 2.31%.
+We expect to receive net proceeds of approximately \$93.0 million from the sale of 3,500,000 common units offered by this prospectus supplement, after deducting underwriting discounts and estimated offering expenses payable by us.
+If the underwriters exercise their option to purchase 525,000 additional common units in full, we expect to receive additional net proceeds of approximately \$14.0 million.
+Our general partner will not be making a capital contribution to maintain its percentage ownership interest in us.
+After this offering, our general partner will own an 0.8% general partner interest in us.
+We will use the net proceeds from this offering (and the net proceeds from any exercise of the underwriters' option to purchase additional common units) to repay outstanding indebtedness under our revolving credit facilities and for general partnership purposes, which may include the acquisition of businesses, growth and other capital expenditures and additions to working capital.
+At August 5, 2009, debt incurred under our revolving credit facilities was approximately \$45.8 million and was used primarily to finance acquisitions and capital expenditures made in connection with our internal growth projects related to our midstream assets and for working capital requirements.
+As of August 5, 2009, interest on borrowings under our revolving credit facilities had a weighted average interest rate of approximately 2.1%.
 The revolving credit facilities mature on November 10, 2010.